Best Vegan Pumpkin Recipes

 Pumpkin Breakfast Recipes

 For pumpkin breakfast recipes we’ll cover scones, waffles, pancakes, baked oatmeal, granola, baked oatmeal bars and French toast.
-Of course, I would never judge you for eating anything on this list for breakfast!
+I love adding pumpkin puree to overnight oats, chia pudding and stovetop oatmeal.

 Every list of vegan pumpkin recipes needs at least one pumpkin waffle on it.
 I went with these Minimalist Baker Pumpkin Spice Latte Waffles because who doesn’t want to start the day with this much deliciousness?
 These are very easy to make and can be made with spelt or whole wheat pastry flour.

 Let’s follow up those pumpkin waffles with pumpkin french toast.
 This amazing pumpkin french toast from Edible Perspective is really easy to make with just a few simple ingredients such as flax, spices and pumpkin puree.
 This would be a perfect Thanksgiving-morning breakfast.

 Holy, that’s a mouthful!
 Haha, a delicious mouthful though!
 These baked oatmeal pumpkin oatmeal bars from Fit Mitten Kitchen are made with oats, a gluten-free flour blend, pure maple syrup, pumpkin puree and dairy-free chocolate chips.
 These would be perfect for a weekend brunch.

 Easy, pumpkin baked oatmeal you can enjoy for breakfast all week!
 Gluten-free, oil-free, refined sugar-free and simple to make with wholesome ingredients.
 To make it vegan, simply omit the cream cheese glaze or use a vegan cream cheese to make it.